Skip to content

 Thursday 20th November

-• A good overview of how to manage online DBS applications, including checking ID Documents, completing section Y, tracking application, viewing results and creating reports
+• A clear understanding of how to manage online DBS applications, including checking ID documents, completing section Y, tracking progress, viewing results, and creating reports.

-• A good understanding of the criteria for enhanced checks and how to use the Interactive Eligibility Guide to apply this to roles within your own organisation
+• Insight into the criteria for enhanced checks and how to use the Interactive Eligibility Guide to assess roles within your organisation.

-• A full awareness of Basic Disclosures, and where these can be useful.
+• Full awareness of Basic Disclosures and where they may be appropriate.

-• A good knowledge of how to obtain criminal record checks from overseas and an awareness of the risks of not carrying these out.
+• Knowledge of how to obtain criminal record checks from overseas and an understanding of the risks of not carrying these out.

-Anna Graver is one of our Disclosure Service Advisors and regular host of our DBS webinars.
-Outside of Thirtyone:eight Anna has experience working with children, in churches and being involved in music led worship.
+Anna Graver is a Disclosure Service Advisor and a regular host of DBS webinars.
+She brings experience working with children, in churche,s and in music-led worship.

-Matthew Coady, has been with Thirtyone:eight for over a decade, he is the Disclosure Helpline Manager and Account Manager for the Diocese of York.
-Outside of Thirtyone:eight Matthew has experience leading a Sunday school team within an Anglican church.
+Matthew Coady is the Disclosure Helpline Manager and Account Manager for the Diocese of York.
+He has over a decade of experience with Thirtyone:eight and has led Sunday school teams within an Anglican church.

 Friday 21st November

-Jenny Price meets The Revd Sam Taylor Diocesan Director of Ordinands – 9.30 am – 11.00 am
+Jenny Price meets the Revd Canon Sam Taylor, Diocesan Director of Ordinands – 9.30-11.00 am

-Reverend Sam Taylor became Diocesan Director of Ordinands in August this year.
-Prior to that she was responsible for the parish of Eastfield near Scarborough.
-She has had a range of different roles including Director of a crisis charity, Area Dean, Chair of Governors and acting Archdeacon.
+The Revd Canon Sam Taylor became Diocesan Director of Ordinands in August this year.
+Before taking on this role, Sam served the parish of Eastfield near Scarborough and has held a wide range of positions, including Director of a crisis charity, Area Dean, Chair of Governors, and Acting Archdeacon.